facebook/relay/website/versioned_docs/version-v13.0.0/guides/testing-relay-components.md

 The main purpose of `MockPayloadGenerator` is to improve the process of creating and maintaining the mock data for tested components.

 One of the patterns you may see in the tests for Relay components: 95% of the test code is the test preparation—the gigantic mock object with dummy data, manually created, or just a copy of a sample server response that needs to be passed as the network response.
-And the rmaining 5% is actual test code.
+And the remaining 5% is actual test code.
 As a result, people don't test much.
 It's hard to create and manage all these dummy payloads for different cases.
 Hence, writing tests is time-consuming and tests are sometimes painful to maintain.

 With the `MockPayloadGenerator` and `@relay_test_operation`, we want to get rid of this pattern and switch the developer's focus from the preparation of the test to the actual testing.